Skip to main content

 Encode expertise in skills

-Skills settings interface showing available skills Skills are organization-wide prompts that encode how your team operates.
+Skills settings interface showing available skills Skills encode how your team operates.
 The agent discovers and applies them proactively, and they can optionally be made available as slash commands.
 Use them to raise pull requests, review code, and write documentation.
-Ona comes with a set of built-in slash commands:
+Built-in slash commands:

 • /clear resets the session (asks for confirmation)